XSWare/XSPortfolio/README.md

 ## Deploy

 - build the project with `npm run build`
+- start a preview server with `npm run --preview` (DANGER! use `--host 0.0.0.0` to allow connections from all external IP addresses)
 - upload all the files from `/dist` to S3 bucket (`.env` can stay the same unless the API URL changes)
 - adjust permissions for all the relevant files in the S3 bucket
 - invalidate the cloud front cache